ahahn-wsu/ahahn-wsu.github.io/index.md

   overlay_image: /assets/images/code_fade.png

 ---
-This is my public site for my research and teaching releated work at Washington State University.
+This is the public site for my research and teaching related activites at Washington State University.
 For more informaion please see the following pages:
 * [about]({{site.baseurl}}about)
 * [teaching]({{site.baseurl}}teaching)